SumoLogic/sumologic-documentation/docs/cloud-soar/introduction.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 This article provides an introduction to Cloud SOAR for analysts and administrators.

+If you are unsure whether you are an analysts or administrator, you can view your role in **Preferences** (see [Onboarding Checklists](/docs/get-started/onboarding-checklists/)).

 ## Introduction to Cloud SOAR for analysts